GitWorktree.org logoGitWorktree.org

 Custom local branch name

-git worktree add -b my-review ../review origin/feature/review
+git worktree add -b auth-review ../acme-review origin/feature/auth-refactor

 Checkout and Create a New Branch